Azure/cadl-ranch/packages/cadl-ranch-specs/cadl-ranch-summary.md

 - Endpoint: `post /type/model/empty/round-trip`

-Send a POST request which returns the following body {} and returns the same.
+Send a POST request with the following body {} which returns the same.

 ### Type_Model_Empty_putEmpty